deeppavlov/chatsky-llm-autoconfig/experiments/2024.11.14_dialogue2graph/report.md

 Here and further concatenation of utterances (node+edge) was used, it showed better results

-So I tried BAAI/bge-reranker-v2-m3 cross-encoder, it is better but shows problems here:
+So I tried BAAI/bge-reranker-v2-m3 cross-encoder cosine similarity, it is better but shows problems here:

 True: 0.9595928 (Welcome to our car service center!
 How can I assist you today?, Thank you!
 Is there anything else I can assist you with today?)
 False: 0.978375 (Have you tried restarting your laptop to see if that resolves the flickering?
 Yes, I've tried restarting it, Could you please elaborate on the problem you're facing with your laptop?
 The display is flickering.)